“You would say that – you have no idea what this industry is like!”

 Use your superior knowledge to lay out a fact-based case against their idea.

 If you can’t do so, then maybe that’s why you fell for the belittling trap before.

 Thanks for reading,

-This is the second post in a series discussing what not to do during conflict situations.
-Effective leaders avoid portraying these 18 behaviors during conflict.
+This is the 2nd post in an 18-part series discussing what not to do during conflict situations.
+Effective leaders avoid portraying these 18 behaviors during conflict and address them in others.
 Follow along as we explore the negative impact of these behaviors, and what to do instead.
-To begin at post 1, click here.